The City of Rockingham operates four diverse libraries with combined resources of over 200,000 items.

 Housebound Library Service

-City of Rockingham residents who are physically unable to visit their local library, either temporarily or permanently, will be able to apply to have library items delivered to their house as part of the service in late 2018.
-The service will also be available to live-in carers and to people whose partner, relative or friend who would normally drive them to the library is away on holiday or unavailable.
+City of Rockingham residents who are physically unable to visit their local library, either temporarily or permanently, are able to apply to have library items delivered to their house.
+The service is also available to live-in carers and to people whose partner, relative or friend who would normally drive them to the library is away on holiday or unavailable.

-The service will make deliveries to each reader once a month, with members permitted to borrow up to 20 items at one time.
-The service will provide a wide range of books in normal print and large print, audio books, magazines and DVDs, as well as free downloadable e-books and e-audiobooks.
+The service makes deliveries to each reader once a month, with members permitted to borrow up to 20 items at one time.
+We provide a wide range of books in normal print and large print, audio books, magazines and DVDs, as well as free downloadable e-books and e-audiobooks.

-Residents who would like to join the service are encouraged to contact any of the City’s libraries.
+Residents who would like to join the service are encouraged to submit an application form at any of the City’s libraries.

 The libraries provide free access to computers and WiFi for study, reference, research, personal communication and recreational use to: